ubytedev/SoftTagBody-Example/README.md

 "Agent.ActivityStrategy.Nav.Avoid.Agent"
 ```

+And that's basically it

-## Optional (recommended)
+## Optional gameplay purpose

 Let `Agent` and `GameplayLocation` remain entirely generic in this context.

 - From `GameplayLocation`, it's evident that we're simply avoiding navigation near a `FVector` that might dynamically adjust itself over time.
 - From `Entity`, it's evident that we're simply avoiding navigation near an agent.

-What this means gameplay-implementation-wise is up to your project or module following its own realm of constrains.

-<b>But, the logistics involved in making appropriate gameplay decisions does not necessarily need to know about what 'Agent' or 'GameplayLocation' actually mean in the world. </b>
+<b>The logistics involved in making appropriate gameplay decisions does not necessarily need to know about what 'Agent' or 'GameplayLocation' actually mean in the world. </b>

 This allows you to separate the decision making aspect from the project and all its declared types altogether (as a standalone module).
 ## Long-term vision